 5) Remove Clutter

 Prospective owners want to be able to picture themselves in the home, so completely vacant spaces and cluttered rooms can both be deterrents to buyers.
 Strip back your personal items (family photos, awards) and anything divisive (religious or political displays) and stick to a couple of key pieces of furniture that complement the space.
+You temporarily keep your belongings and home decors in a self storage unit.

 With these five staging ideas, you can easily increase the sale value of your home and its appeal to prospective buyers.